pivotal-jack-moon/gpfarmer/README.md

 RHEL and CentOS 5/6/7

 # Prerequisite
 MacOS or Fedora/CentOS/RHEL installed with ansible.

 At least three supported OS should be prepared with yum repository configured.

-# How to prepare ansible host to run gpfarmer
+# Prepare ansible host to run gpfarmer
 * MacOS

 $ sudo brew install ansible